 Propulsion Machinery: Found to be clean and appeared to be subject of an adequate maintenance program.
-Sufficient oil supply and extra oil and fuel filters on board for expected usage; engines reportedly operate without excessive exhaust smoke or crank case back pressure; exposed moving machinery parts are equipped with safety guards.
+Sufficient oil supply and extra oil and fuel filters on board for expected usage; engines reportedly operate without excessive exhaust smoke or crank case back pressure; exposed moving machinery parts are equipped with safety guards; No. 2 End thruster foundation stress fracture repaired Oct 2015.

-Superstructure: All areas newly coated.
+Superstructure: All areas well coated.